broch/broch.github.io/content/posts/elm-have-i-been-pwned.md

 ...
 ```

-So we can see that this password was found almost 2.5 million times!
+we can pick the remaining suffix (`214943daad1d64c102faec29de4afe9da3d`) out of the response and see that this password was found almost 2.5 million times!
+Definitely one to avoid.

 ## Calculating the SHA-1